pypm/home/docs/studies/germany20200617/index.md

 as the infection status plots, that summarize the growth and size of the epidemic.
 PDF versions of plots are available by clicking on the titles

+** Update June 20:** By including data through June 19, it now appears that Berlin is experiencing exponential growth, transition date: May 23.
+Revised version shown below.
+It is also possible that the recent rise in cases is due to a localized outbreak.

 ### [Baden-Warttemberg](img/bw_2_3_0617.pdf)

 ![bw](img/bw_2_3_0617.png)